An Interview with an Exhausted Redis Node

 return summary

-This worked immediately.
 Postgres CPU dropped to 30% within an hour of deployment.
-The dashboard loaded in 12ms instead of 180ms for cache hits.
+Dashboard loaded in 12ms instead of 180ms for cache hits.
 Everyone was happy.

 For about three days.

-Then our Redis instance started using way more memory than expected.
-It had been sitting at around 400MB for session data.
-After deploying the activity cache it climbed to 1.2GB within a week and kept going.
-We'd allocated 2GB and it was on track to hit that ceiling fast.
+Then Redis memory started climbing.
+It had been sitting at around 400MB for session storage.
+After the activity cache deployed, it crossed 1.2GB within a week and kept going.
+We'd allocated 2GB and were on track to hit the ceiling.

-The problem is visible in that code sample if you look carefully.
-There's no TTL.
-We were writing keys and never expiring them.
-Every user who logged in got an activity_summary:{user_id} key that lived forever.
-Users who hadn't logged in for months still had cached summaries sitting in memory.
-We had keys for users who had deleted their accounts.
+The problem is visible in that code if you look.
+No TTL.
+Keys were being written and never expiring.
+Every user who ever logged in got an activity_summary:{user_id} key that lived forever.
+Users who hadn't been active in months still had cached summaries occupying memory.
+Users who'd deleted their accounts.
+Keys for ghosts.

 redis_client.set(cache_key, json.dumps(summary), ex=1800) # 30 min TTL

-Thirty minutes felt right for our use case.
-The data changed infrequently enough that serving a slightly stale summary was acceptable, and 30 minutes meant that even during peak hours, a given key would only trigger a database query twice an hour instead of dozens of times.
+Thirty minutes.
+Data changed infrequently enough that a slightly stale summary was acceptable, and 30 minutes meant each key would trigger a database query twice an hour instead of dozens of times.

 Memory stabilized within a day.
-The lesson sounds obvious in retrospect.
-It always does.
-But when you're rushing to fix a production performance problem, "just throw it in Redis" can skip past the part where you think about what happens to those keys over time.
+The fix sounds obvious in retrospect.
+That's the pattern with caching mistakes โ they always sound obvious after the fact.
+During the rush to solve a production performance problem, "just throw it in Redis" can very easily skip past the part where you think about what happens to those keys over weeks and months.

-There's no formula for the right TTL.
-I've seen people recommend starting with 5 minutes as a default, but that's arbitrary and sometimes wrong in both directions.
+No formula exists for the right TTL.
+Seen recommendations to start with 5 minutes as a default, but that's arbitrary and wrong in both directions depending on what you're caching.

-For our activity summaries, 30 minutes worked because the tolerance for staleness was high.
-Nobody cares if their dashboard shows 847 events instead of 849 for the next half hour.
-But we also cached product inventory counts on a different page, and 30 minutes there would have been a disaster.
-A product could sell out and the page would still show "In Stock" for potentially half an hour.
-We used a 60-second TTL for inventory, which meant more database hits but acceptable freshness.
+Activity summaries: 30 minutes worked because tolerance for staleness was high.
+Nobody cares whether the dashboard shows 847 events or 849 for the next half hour.
+But we also cached product inventory counts on a different page.
+Thirty minutes for inventory would have been catastrophic โ a product could sell out and the page would still say "In Stock" for potentially half an hour.
+We used a 60-second TTL for inventory.
+More database hits.
+Acceptable freshness.

-The tricky part is that TTL decisions are business decisions disguised as technical ones.
-You're deciding how stale the data is allowed to be, and that answer depends on what the data means to the user.
-A profile photo URL can be cached for hours.
-A bank account balance should probably not be cached at all, or if it is, with a very short window and aggressive invalidation on writes.
+The tricky part: TTL decisions are really business decisions.
+You're choosing how stale data is allowed to be, and that depends on what the data means to the person looking at it.
+A profile photo URL can be cached for hours without consequence.
+A bank account balance probably shouldn't be cached at all, or if it is, with an extremely short window and aggressive invalidation on writes.

-One thing I started doing was logging cache hit rates per key prefix.
-We added a simple counter that tracked hits versus misses over 5-minute windows.
-This told us which TTLs were too short (low hit rate, lots of unnecessary misses) and which were probably too long (near 100% hit rate, meaning the data was almost never refreshed).
-We adjusted several TTLs based on this data over the following weeks and found a much better balance than our initial guesses.
+One thing that proved useful: logging cache hit rates per key prefix.
+Simple counter tracking hits versus misses over 5-minute windows.
+Told us which TTLs were too short (low hit rate, wasted effort) and which were too long (near 100% hit rate, meaning data was almost never refreshed).
+Adjusted several TTLs based on that data over the following weeks and found a much better balance than our initial guesses provided.

 The Black Friday Stampede

 We run sales events a few times a year.
-During the biggest one, we had a promotional pricing page that was essentially a single Redis key โ promo:pricing:main โ serving a blob of JSON with all the sale prices.
+During the biggest one, a promotional pricing page was backed by a single Redis key โ promo:pricing:main โ serving a blob of JSON with all the sale prices.
 TTL of 5 minutes.
 Hundreds of thousands of page views per hour during the event.

 At some point during peak traffic, that key expired.
-Normal behavior.
+Normal.
 Expected.
-But in the milliseconds between the key expiring and the cache being repopulated, somewhere around 3,000 requests arrived, all saw a cache miss, and all fired the same database query simultaneously.
+But in the milliseconds between the key expiring and the cache being repopulated, roughly 3,000 requests arrived, all saw a cache miss, and all simultaneously fired the same database query.

-Postgres connection pool was maxed instantly.
-Queries started queueing.
-Response times went from 15ms to 8 seconds.
-Some requests timed out.
-The monitoring dashboard lit up like a Christmas tree.
+Postgres connection pool maxed instantly.
+Queries started stacking up.
+Response times jumped from 15ms to 8 seconds.
+Timeouts cascaded.
+Monitoring dashboard went solid red.

-This is a cache stampede, sometimes called a thundering herd.
-It happens when a popular key expires and many concurrent requests all try to repopulate it at the same time.
-The irony is that every single one of those requests was doing the right thing according to the cache-aside pattern.
-Check cache, miss, query database, write result.
-They were all following the pattern correctly.
-The pattern just doesn't account for thousands of processes following it simultaneously.
+Cache stampede.
+Sometimes called a thundering herd.
+Happens when a popular key expires and many concurrent requests all try to repopulate it at the same time.
+The irony: every single one of those requests was doing the right thing according to the cache-aside pattern.
+Check cache.
+Miss.
+Query database.
+Write result.
+They were all following the protocol correctly.
+The protocol just doesn't account for thousands of processes following it at the same instant.

-The solution we implemented was a distributed lock using Redis itself.
-When a request sees a cache miss, before querying the database it tries to acquire a short-lived lock:
+Fix: a distributed lock using Redis itself.
+When a request sees a cache miss, it tries to acquire a short-lived lock before querying the database:

 def get_promo_pricing():